graphcore/examples/applications/tensorflow/cnns/training/README.md

 ## Major options

-`--batch-size` : The batch size used for training.
+`--micro-batch-size` : The micro batch size used for training.
 When training on IPUs the batch size will typically be smaller than batch sizes used on GPUs.
-A batch size of four or less is often used, but in these cases using group normalisation is recommended instead of batch normalisation (see `--group-norm`).
+A micro batch size of four or less is often used, but in these cases using group normalisation is recommended instead of batch normalisation (see `--group-norm`).

 `--base-learning-rate-exponent` : The base learning rate exponent, N, is used to set the value of the base learning rate, which is 2<sup>N</sup>.
 The base learning rate is scaled by the batch size to obtain the final learning rate.
 This